cloudflare/cloudflare-docs/content/workers/platform/triggers/routes.md

 {{</Aside>}}

-#### Subdomains must have a DNS Record
+#### Domains and subdomains must have a DNS Record

-All subdomains must have a [DNS record](https://support.cloudflare.com/hc/en-us/articles/360019093151#h_60566325041543261564371) to be proxied on Cloudflare and used to invoke a Worker.
+All domains and subdomains must have a [DNS record](https://support.cloudflare.com/hc/en-us/articles/360019093151#h_60566325041543261564371) to be proxied on Cloudflare and used to invoke a Worker.
 For example, if you want to put a Worker on `myname.example.com`, and you have added `example.com` to Cloudflare but have not added any DNS records for `myname.example.com`, any request to `myname.example.com` will result in the error `ERR_NAME_NOT_RESOLVED`.

 {{<Aside type="warning">}}